kli47/GettingandCleaningDataCourseProject/CodeBook.md

 tidy_data is a data frame of 180 rows and 88 columns with the means of each variable fo reach activity and each subject

-We then export the data by writing the table to our directory.
+We then export the data frame to the directory with write.table()